Farmer122/Migration-Model-MDP/README.md

 Sutton and A. Barto.
 Reinforcement Learning: An Introduction.
 MIT Press, 2018.

-In addition the [Quant Econ guides on Dynamic Programming within Economics](https://quantecon.org/notebooks/) have been of immense help
+In addition the [Quant Econ guides on Dynamic Programming within Economics](https://quantecon.org/notebooks/) have been of immense help for design of the MDP.